Am I entitled to a lump sum on retirement?

 If you have enhanced or primary protection you are entitled to access 25% of £1.5m as your lump sum before any tax charges will apply.

-Any lump sum which exceeds this limit would be subject to 55% lifetime allowance charge.
+Any lump sum which exceeds this limit will be subject to taxation at your marginal rate of income tax.

 Is the lump sum likely to ever be taxed in future?